-Here, we guide you through the strategy with Ben Seager Scott, head of multi-asset at broker / wealth manager Tilney Group, where he oversees £7bn of investments on behalf of clients.
+Here, we guide you through the strategy with Ben Seager Scott, head of multi-asset investing at broker / wealth manager Tilney Group, where he oversees £7bn of investments on behalf of clients.

 The benefits of diversification